Brand Names: Kytril

 - What other drugs will affect granisetron (Kytril)?

-- Where can I get more information?
+- Where can I get more information (Kytril)?

 What is granisetron (Kytril)?

-Granisetron may be used for other purposes not listed in this medication guide.
+Granisetron may also be used for purposes not listed in this medication guide.

 What are the possible side effects of granisetron (Kytril)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- fast or pounding heartbeats;
+- headache with chest pain and severe dizziness, fainting, fast or pounding heartbeats;

-Less serious side effects may include:
+Common side effects may include:

-- stomach pain or upset, loss of appetite;
+- stomach pain, indigestion, loss of appetite;

-- sleep problems (insomnia);
+- sleep problems (insomnia); or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.